1 min readJul 10, 2021

 Copyright © 2017 Free Software Foundation, Inc.

-This is free software; see the source for copying conditions.
-There is NO
+This is free software; see the source

-warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE. - Now write your first dummy code and name it test.c
+3. Now write your first dummy code and name it test.c

 #include “stdio.h”